Information Design / Exercises

 Time - N/A

-Category - SCP Object Classes (Safe, Euclid, Keter, etc) + Hazard Classes (Cognitohazard, Sentient Object, etc)
+Category - SCP Object Classes (Safe, Euclid, Keter) + Hazard Classes (Cognitohazard, Sentient Object, etc)

 Hierarchy - Ranking SCPs by danger level/containment difficulty from bottom to top